unixunion/libkplug/README.md

 ### Simple Example

-This is a simple example, which will load the module plugins.plugun_helloworld, which contains a class 'HelloWorldPlugin', and then instantiate a instance of the plugin by its name as read from config.
+This is a simple example, which will load the module `plugins.plugin_helloworld`, which contains a class `HelloWorldPlugin`, The program then instantiate a instance of the plugin by its name which is a string.

 ```python
 # import libkplug before settings